 - Follow the steps provided in Add Server Nodes once you have accessed the manager.

 To add cache servers through PowerShell, follow the steps mentioned in Adding Cache Servers through PowerShell.

-After required cache servers have been added to the cache cluster, you can view these changes from the NCache Web Manager.
+After the required cache servers have been added to the cache cluster, you can view these changes from the NCache Management Center.
 You can also monitor the cluster and check its stats.
 See Monitor NCache Cluster and Clients